 Where can candidates test?

-The written exam must be taken at one of more than 400 CBT testing centers across the nation.
-To locate a testing center, click here (choose National Wireless Safety Alliance as the "Sponsor").
-The candidate will know if they pass the computerized test at the end of the exam.
-The practical examination must be administered by an NWSA-accredited Practical Examiner at an NWSA approved practical test site.
-The examiners and test sites are listed here.
+The written exam must be taken via online remote proctoring (ORP).
+The candidate will be provided with their preliminary score report at the conclusion of the exam.
+The practical examination must be administered by an NWSA-credentialed Practical Exam Proctor at an NWSA approved practical test site.
+The proctors and test sites are listed here.

 How will the NWSA certification Process Work?